upskillone/TechTestC-/README.md

 **Please fork this repository submit your attempt via a pull request**

-Details on how to do this can be found in the [https://help.github.com/en/articles/creating-a-pull-request-from-a-fork]: Github help pages
+Details on how to do this can be found in the [Github help pages.] (https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

 Best regards